-Primary responsibility for management of these risks resides with the individual businesses that originate risk.
+Primary responsibility for management of these risks resides with the individual businesses that originate risk with business heads responsible for identifying risks within their businesses and ensuring that they are managed appropriately.
 The Risk Management Group (RMG) is responsible for ensuring appropriate assessment and monitoring of these risks.